Overview

 - LPN-RN Direct Entry Program

-Applications are closed for Fall, 2022, ASN and LPN-RN program entry.
-Interested applicants may apply for Fall, 2023, program entry.
-Priority application deadlines are as listed below.
+Now accepting applications for Fall, 2026, program entry.
+Priority application deadline for Early Action is December 31st each year.
+The regular decision deadlines are as listed below.
 Click the “Admissions” tab above to apply.

 Why Choose RVCC’s Nursing Program?